danasilver/github-package-example/README.md

 3. Install [Changesets' automation](https://github.com/changesets/changesets/blob/main/docs/automating-changesets.md)

+    1. Install the changesets CLI: `npm install --save-dev @changesets/cli`
-   1. Install the [changeset bot](https://github.com/apps/changeset-bot), which will comment on PRs to nudge/facilitate adding changesets
+    2. Install the [changeset bot](https://github.com/apps/changeset-bot), which will comment on PRs to nudge/facilitate adding changesets
-   2. Add the [changeset action](https://github.com/changesets/action) to automate bumping versions, maintaining the changelog, and publishing to GitHub packages.
+    3. Add the [changeset action](https://github.com/changesets/action) to automate bumping versions, maintaining the changelog, and publishing to GitHub packages.
 See [release.yml](./.github/workflows/release.yml) for an example.
+If you want to automatically publish when a changesets-generated PR is merged, make sure to use the `publish` option.

 4. In the repository under **Settings > Actions > General**, enable "Allow GitHub Actions to create and approve pull requests" to allow the changeset action to create the versioning PR.